Abacavir hypersensitivity reaction

 Simon A Mallal, MBBS, FRACP, FRCPA

 - Major E.B.
-Stahlman Professor of Infectious Diseases
+Stahlman Chair in Infectious Diseases

 Abacavir is a guanosine nucleoside analog with potent activity against HIV.
 However, in the premarketing phase of drug development, multiple reports emerged of a hypersensitivity syndrome associated with abacavir, which led to significant morbidity.
 Rare reports of mortality were associated with failure to recognize this clinical syndrome as drug hypersensitivity.